onpage-org/INF-tf-rds/README.md

 ## Changelog

-- 0.3.1 - use map instead of list for instance config
+- 0.4.0 - use map instead of list for instance config and use data for availibility zones now
 - 0.3.0 - Upgrade to terraform 0.12.x
 - 0.2.1 - Added sg to output
 - 0.2.0 - Switch from RDS to Aurora RDS.